625: Andrew Wiseman's Television Room (2K)

 Created Mo 8-Feb-99

 A live picture of a spinning globe had been shown before BBC programmes since the Sixties.
-When colour came to BBC 1, a curved mirror was added behind the globe, and the effect this produced continued to be seen on screen for over fifteen years.
-But technology had moved on and time was running out for this mechanical symbol.
+When colour came to BBC 1, a curved mirror was added behind the globe, and this set-up continued to be used for over fifteen years.
+But as technology advanced, the mechanical symbol's days were numbered.

-A solid state device had generated the symbol on BBC 2 since the end of the Seventies.
-Subsequently, electronic clocks on both networks had replaced the mechanical clocks.
-And in early 1984, work began on a project to generate a digital symbol for BBC 1.
+BBC 2 had been using a solid-state device to generate its symbol since the end of the Seventies.
+Subsequently, electronic clocks on both networks had replaced their mechanical predecessors.
+And so in early 1984, work began on a project to generate a virtual symbol for the BBC's main channel.

-Special thanks to BBC Research & Development and Hywel Williams for supplying the images and much of the information used on this page.
+Special thanks to BBC Research & Development and Hywel Williams for supplying the images and much of the information used in the first edition of this page.
+Special thanks also to Matt Rosser at BBC Wales for supplying the images of their globe player, which was temporarily brought out of retirement in 2025.

 Some of the images shown on this page contain graphics that are copyright of the BBC.

-Another project was also in development when Grade arrived, a soap opera called EastEnders.
-The new controller knew he had to arrest the falling ratings on his channel and decided to delay the introduction of the new soap to co-incide with a re-launch of the programme schedule.
-EastEnders would go out on Tuesdays and Thursdays at 7pm.
-Terry Wogan would start the evening on the other weekdays with a chat show.
-The new globe was also delayed so it could form part of the new look.
+Grade knew he had to arrest the flagging ratings on his channel and decided to delay the launch of the show to coincide with an overhaul of the programme schedule where EastEnders would go out on Tuesdays and Thursdays at 7pm while Terry Wogan would lead the evening line-up on the other weekdays with a new chat show.

-Viewers would see the new globe for the first time at 7pm on as the announcer welcomed them to Wogan.
+Viewers would see the new globe for the first time at 7pm on to introduce Wogan.

 The device that made the earth move came in a metal box that would have been mounted in a rack together with a similar-looking box responsible for generating the station clock.
-You can see them both here.
+You can see examples of both here.

-To the right of these cards are five unused slots and to the right of those is a card with a red handle.
-This is the processor card, to the right of which are four more cards containing the two images pictured below.
-The player can be made to display these by changing some switch settings on the processor card.
+To the right of these cards are five unused slots and to the right of those is a card with a red handle, the processor card.
+The remaining four cards contain the two images pictured below.

 Now we can begin to see how the globe player works.
 The transparent blue sphere representing the ocean is the background image.
 The processor uses the map data to decide for each pixel whether to leave it as the sea or overlay a pixel from the golden sphere for the land or simply plot a black pixel to represent the land on the other side of the world.